Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/ccpa-dsar-api.md

 ```

-### Rate Limits
+### Rate limits

 All DSAR endpoints share a budget of 14.4 K “cost” per hour.
 POST requests cost 8, and GET requests cost 1.
-Requests beyond this count will get 429 response codes.
+Requests beyond this count get 429 response codes.

 In general for each POST, there is typically one output file per month per project the user has events for.
  For example, if you are fetching 13 months of data for a user with data in two projects, expect about 26 files.

 If you need to get data for 40 users per hour, you can spend `14400 / 40 = 360` cost per request.
-Conservatively allocating 52 GETs for output files (2x the previously computed amount) and 8 for the initial POST, you can poll for the status of the request `360 - 8 - 52 = 300` times.
+ Conservatively allocating 52 GETs for output files (twice the computed amount) and 8 for the initial POST, you can poll for the status of the request `360 - 8 - 52 = 300` times.
  Given the 5 day SLA for results, this allows for checking the status every `52460 / 300 = 24` minutes over 5 days.
   A practical usage might be to have a service which runs every 30 minutes, posting 20 new requests and checking on the status of all outstanding requests.

 ### SLAs